The outstanding health benefits of salmon

 Like most seafood, salmon enjoys a rich history as a natural aphrodisiac.
 But it is only in recent times that we’ve pinpointed this fish as a sexual powerhouse.
-An excellent source of protein–essential for stamina–it is also loaded with omega-3 fatty acids, proven to elevate serotonin levels in the brain and thereby enhance mood.
-This fish is vitamin rich.
+An excellent source of protein–essential for stamina–it is also loaded with omega-3 fatty acids.
+These essential fats are proven to elevate serotonin levels in the brain and thereby enhance mood.
+In addition, this fish is vitamin rich.
 Its gives a great dose of A, D, B and calcium; which are all known to be necessary for giving the all-important libido lift.

 Wild salmon, deeper in color and more abundant in flavor than farmed fish, still garners high prices and an air of indulgence.
 A deliciously rosy color, the very appearance of salmon steak is symbolic of love.
 The deepest colored and most flavorful of the fish include Pacific silver and sockeye.

 King salmon, a true king of fish, can appear either deep red or entirely white-fleshed.
-Farm raised Atlantic salmon lacks the flavor and bright coloring of wild fish.
-A growing contingent of the health community also raises concerns of toxins found in the flesh of farmed fish in far higher quantities than that of wild caught salmon.
+The farm raised Atlantic variety lacks the flavor and bright coloring of wild fish.
+A growing contingent of the health community also raises concerns of toxins found in the flesh of farmed fish in far higher quantities than that of wild caught.

-Traditionally, the Scotch will serve salmon rolled with caviar.
+Traditionally, the Scotch will serve this prize of the sea rolled with caviar.
 The Celts viewed the fish as a symbol of wisdom.
 A nineteenth century, American cookbook entitled How To Keep a Husband encouraged serving it baked in parchment.
 Smoked salmon, ribbons of soft, pink flesh with aromas and flavors that hint of sea and sweetness, take the fish’s aphrodisiac allures to a whole other realm.

 FREE APHRODISIAC NEWSLETTER